 At the first beginnings of the village the ramblers were met by a police inspector in a "baby" car.
 At his suggestion the ramblers formed up into column and marched into Hayfield, still over 200 strong, singing triumphantly, the police car leading the procession.
 It was their last happy moment.
 When they got properly into the village they were halted by the police.
 Still they suspected no ill, and it was not until police officers, accompanied by a keeper, began to walk through their ranks that they realised they had been caught.
 Five men were taken to the police station and detained.
 The rest of the now doleful procession was carefully shepherded through Hayfield while, as the church bells rang for Evensong, the jubilant villagers crowded every door and window to watch the police triumph.'

-For accommodation around Hayfield and Kinder Scout try Derbyshire and Peak District Accommodation
+For accommodation around Hayfield and Kinder Scout try Derbyshire Holiday Accommodation